slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 A snippet of the document is below:

->On June 15, 2023, Ms. Emily Johnson, a 58-year-old female with a medical history of deep vein thrombosis and pulmonary embolism, experienced a severe adverse event related to the use of warfarin..
+>On June 15, 2023, Ms. Emily Johnson, a 58-year-old female with a medical history of deep vein thrombosis and pulmonary embolism, experienced a severe adverse event related to the use of warfarin.

 ## Q&A application overview